MUSIC

 ART in Action

-Congratulations to the SHS students whose works were chosen for exhibition in the CT Scholastic Art Awards:
+Congratulations to the SHS students whose works were chosen for exhibition in the CT Scholastic Art Awards, the prestigious, high-level, professionally juried event recognizing only the best CT student artwork:

 Gold Key